MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/ab-testing-with-title-data.md

 This tutorial illustrates how to complement PlayFab's built-in features with something which is not a fully integrated feature yet.

 A/B Testing title data is a planned feature.
-However, It is possible to build your own solution *now*, using **CloudScript**.
+However, It is possible to build your own solution *now*, using CloudScript.

 ## Requirements